claesbert/AddPlexLinkToLetterboxd/README.md

 How to install:
   - I will also update the greasy fork site of the script: https://greasyfork.org/en/scripts/511707-add-plex-link-to-letterboxd
-  - How to install user scripts: https://greasyfork.org/en/help/installing-user-scripts
+  - How to install user scripts: https://greasyfork.org/en/help/installing-user-scripts  - Violentmonkey is open source and recommended for now.

 You have to provide the script with your
 - plex token